 Sprinkle them with the parmesan cheese right before you serve them!

 This is a very light dish, so serve it with a light meal.
-This will taste perfect with a salmon loaf and dill sauce.
+Roasted artichokes go perfect with a salmon loaf and dill sauce.
 If you are in the mood for a soup, then these hearts can be served with a salmon chowder.

-Before we get to the recipe, here are some questions people ask about artichokes.
+Before we get to the roasted artichoke recipe, here are some questions people ask about roasted artichokes.
 Check them out because you might have some of the same questions.

 Are artichoke hearts healthy for you?